 Without much ado, let’s show you how to track what happens when your computer shuts down or starts using the Windows Event Viewer or the Command Prompt.

-There are many identified events related to shutting down and restarting a Windows 10 PC.
+There are many identified events related to shutting down and restarting a PC.
 However, we will show you the most common four in this article, and they include the following:

-• Event ID 41: It shows that your Windows computer rebooted without shutting down completely.
+• Event ID 41: This Event Viewer restart event ID shows that your Windows computer didn’t shut down completely and restarted.

-• Event ID 6006: You will have this event recorded if your Windows computer shuts down correctly.
+• Event ID 6008: You will see this event in your Windows shutdown log if your PC shut down unexpectedly.

-How to See PC Startup and Shutdown History in Windows 10?
+How to See PC Startup and Shutdown Logs in Windows 10/11?

-Using the Windows Event Viewer, you can quickly determine the events on your computer after shutting down or restarting.
+Using the Windows Event Viewer, you can quickly determine the shutdown or reboot event IDs on your computer after shutting down or restarting.
 You can also access some of the events using the Command Prompt, as we will show you below.

 Follow the steps below to view shutdown and restart activities using Event Viewer:

-• The Event Viewer windows will open.
+• The Event Viewer window will open.
 After that, navigate to Windows Logs > System on the left pane.

 • Click on Filter Current Log on the right.

-After completing all the steps, Windows Event Viewer will display only activities related to the shutdown.
+After completing all the steps, the Event Viewer will only display the Windows shutdown log.

-From Windows 10 Fall Creators Update, the OS can automatically reopen apps that were running before your computer shut down or restarted.
+From the Windows 10 Fall Creators Update (also known as version 1709), the OS can automatically reopen apps that were running before your computer shut down or restarted.

 This information is handy for Windows users who upgraded their OS to the recent release.

-You can avoid this issue by doing the following:
+You can avoid this Windows update issue by doing the following:

-• Seeing the last shutdown time, using Command Prompt”
+• Seeing the last shutdown time using the Command Prompt.

 Method 2: View the shutdown and restart log using the Command Prompt

-If the first method is not convenient for you, you can use Windows Command Prompt to check the system log by following the steps below:
+If the first method is not convenient for you, you can use the Command Prompt to check the Windows restart log (or the shutdown one if that’s your case) by following the steps below:

-• Press the Windows logo + R keys to open the run dialog, and then type cmdto open Command Prompt.
+• Press the Windows logo + R keys to open the run dialog, and then type “cmd.”
+That’s how you open the Command Prompt.

-• Copy and paste the code below in the Command Prompt window, and press Enter:
+• Now, you can simply copy and paste (or type it yourself if you’re feeling like it) the code you see below into the Command Prompt window and press Enter:

 wevtutil qe system "/q:*[System [(EventID=1074)]]" /rd:true /f:text /c:1